-В4. students: B5.
-Of the initial 1995 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B6.
-Final 1995 cohort, after adjusting for allowable exclusions:(Subtract question B5 from question B4) B7.
-Of the initial 1995 cohort, how many completed the program in four years or less (by August 31, 1999):
+B5.
+Of the initial 1998 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions:

+B6.
+Final 1998 cohort, after adjusting for allowable exclusions: \\\\\

+(Subtract question B5 from question B4)

+B7.
+Of the initial 1998 cohort, how many completed the program in four years or less (by August 31, 2002):